Pre-heat your oven to 325F and line the bottom of 3 9-inch round pans with parchment paper. Do not grease.

 Pour 1 packet of unflavoured gelatine into 1/4 cup cold water.
 Do not stir.
 Let sit for 10 minutes to allow it to bloom.

-In the meantime, using a handheld electric mixer or a stand mixer fitted with the whisk attachment, whip 2 cups heavy cream, 2 tablespoons granulated sugar and 2 teaspoons vanilla paste on medium high speed until you reach soft-medium peaks.
+In the meantime, using a handheld electric mixer or a stand mixer fitted with the whisk attachment, whip 2 cups heavy cream, 2 tablespoons sugar and 2 teaspoons vanilla on medium high speed until you reach soft peaks.

-Evenly spread a generous helping of whipped cream frosting on top of the first cake layer.
-Put on the next cake layer and spread more frosting on top of that.
-Put the last cake layer on and proceed to cover the rest of the cake with whipped cream frosting and decorate as desired.
+Evenly spread half of the mixture on top of the first cake layer.
+Put on the next cake layer and spread the rest of the mixture on top of that.
+Put the last cake layer on and proceed to cover the rest of the cake with whipped frosting and decorate as desired.

 Chill for at least 3 hours before serving.